Cycling: Belgian great Merckx gets 106th Tour under way

-BRUSSELS (Reuters) - Belgian cycling great Eddie Merckx got the 106th Tour de France under way on Saturday as thousands of fans flooded to the first Grand Depart in Brussels for 61 years.
+BRUSSELS (Reuters) - Belgian cycling great Eddy Merckx got the 106th Tour de France under way on Saturday as thousands of fans flooded to the first Grand Depart in Brussels for 61 years.

-To chants of “Eddie Eddie” from the massed ranks at the city’s majestic Grand Place, the 74-year-old sent the 176 riders on their way for the first of 21 stages, a 194km trek around the Flanders countryside.
+To chants of “Eddy Eddy” from the massed ranks at the city’s majestic Grand Place, the 74-year-old sent the 176 riders on their way for the first of 21 stages, a 194km trek around the Flanders countryside.

 Merckx, known in his heyday as the Cannibal for his aggressive riding style, was joined by Belgium’s King Philippe for the ceremonial duties.